 In 1985, graduate degree programs were introduced at the University.
 The Alan Shawn Feinstein Graduate School now offers an M.B.A. degree program in Global Business Leadership with concentrations in Accounting, Financial Management, International Trade, Marketing and Organizational Leadership.
-It also offers an M.B.A. degree program in Hospitality and Tourism with concentrations in Event Leadership, Finance, Marketing, and Tourism Planning.
-The Center for Education offers a master's degree in Teacher Education in Business or Food Service, and also offers a Doctor of Education degree in Educational Leadership.
+It also offers an M.B.A. degree program in Hospitality and Tourism with concentrations in Event Leadership, Finance and Marketing.
+The School of Education offers a master's degree in Teacher Education in Business, Food Service, Secondary or Elementary Special Education, and a Doctor of Education degree in Educational Leadership.